 Research and Teaching Areas

-Prior to pursuing her doctoral degree, Dr. Paul-Emile served as associate counsel at the Brennan Center for Justice at New York University School of Law, and practiced civil rights law at the Center for Constitutional Rights, where she was a National Association for Public Interest Law (now Equal Justice Works) Fellow and later the William Moses Kunstler Fellow for Racial Justice.
-Dr. Paul-Emile also served as senior faculty development consultant at the New York University Center for Teaching Excellence.
+Prior to pursuing her doctoral degree, Dr. Paul-Emile served as Associate Counsel at the Brennan Center for Justice at New York University School of Law and practiced civil rights law at the Center for Constitutional Rights, where she was a National Association for Public Interest Law (now Equal Justice Works) Fellow and later the William Moses Kunstler Fellow for Racial Justice.
+Dr. Paul-Emile also served as Senior Faculty Development Consultant at the New York University Center for Teaching Excellence.

-- Foreword: Critical Race Theory and Empirical Methods, ___Fordham Law Review __ (forthcoming 2015)
+- Foreword: Critical Race Theory and Empirical Methods, 83 FORDHAM L. REV. 101 (2015)

-- Beyond Title VII: Rethinking Race, Ex-Offender Status, and Employment Discrimination in the Information Age, 100 VIRGINIA L. REV.893 (2014)
+- Beyond Title VII: Rethinking Race, Ex-Offender Status, and Employment Discrimination in the Information Age, 100 VA.
+L. REV.893 (2014)

-- Patient Racial Preferences and the Medical Culture of Accommodation, 60 UCLA L. REV. 462 (2012)
+- Patients' Racial Preferences and the Medical Culture of Accommodation, 60 UCLA L. REV. 462 (2012)

 - The Regulation of Race in Science, 80 GEO.
 WASH.
 L. REV. 1115 (2012)

 - Making Sense of Drug Regulation, 19 CORNELL J.L. & PUB.
 POL'Y 691 (2010)

 - Program in Law and Public Affairs Fellowship, Princeton University (2020-2021)

 - John Benson Professionalism Article Prize, American Board of Internal Medicine Foundation (2019) (for Difficult and Discriminatory: Clinicians’ Experiences with Biased Patients)